Hesperian Health Guides

 HIV infection and AIDS

 HIV is a virus that attacks the immune system.
 This is the part of our bodies that fights disease.
 HIV infection makes it more difficult for our bodies to fight off illness, which we are usually doing all the time.
-People with HIV can become sick very easily with infections such as colds, flu, diarrhea, pneumonia, malaria, and tuberculosis.
-Cancers and malnutrition are also worse for people with HIV.
+People with untreated HIV can become sick very easily with infections such as colds, flu, diarrhea, pneumonia, malaria, and tuberculosis.
+Cancers and malnutrition are also worse when people have HIV.
 HIV cannot be cured, but it can be controlled with medicines.
-A person who gets treatment, eats well, and cares for her body, mind, and spirit can live a long and healthy life.
+A person who gets treatment, eats well, and cares for their body, mind, and spirit can live a long and healthy life.

-HIV spreads when the infected blood, breast milk, wetness from the vagina, or semen of someone who has HIV gets into another person’s body.
+HIV spreads when the infected blood, semen, or fluids from the vagina of someone who has HIV gets into another person’s body.
 This happens mainly through:

-sex with someone who has HIV. pregnancy or birth, if the mother has HIV. dirty needles, instruments
+sex without a condom with someone who has HIV. pregnancy or birth, if the mother has HIV. unsterile needles, instruments or cutting tools.

 MW Ch18 Page 334-1.png